Discrete Semantic System - An alternative symbolic number representation

 The ANS model assumes that both symbolic and nonsymbolic number processing may interfere with spatial information when forming the SNARC effect.
 According to our hybrid ANS-DSS framework, the interference effect may be different for symbolic and nonsymbolic stimuli.
 We demonstrated that the SNARC effect is a symbolic-only effect; therefore, it cannot be accounted for by the ANS but can be explained by the DSS.

 Lengyel, G., & Krajcsi, A. (submitted).
 SNARC effect emerges only with symbolic numbers.
-(Check back for the manuscript later.)
+Read the preprint of the manuscript.

 7. The comparison distance effect and the priming distance effect rely on different mechanisms